Quarter Pounders are off the menu at 20% of McDonald's in US as E. coli cases are investigated

 But some experts questioned why McDonald's simply stopped selling one sandwich and didn't close restaurants for further investigation.

-“Good practice would have been to close all the restaurants," Bill Marler, a Seattle lawyer who has sued companies over food poisoning outbreaks, said.
+“Good practice would have been to close all the restaurants," said Bill Marler, a Seattle lawyer who has sued companies over food poisoning outbreaks.
 “Until we know definitively what the product was that made people sick, consumers should be aware."

 Marler said cross-contamination remains a potential possibility at the affected restaurants until they are thoroughly cleaned.